o2-almutairi/Car-Club-Bays/docs/implementation.md

 ### package.js and package-lock.js
 These files contain necessary settings of the application

+Now let's Have a look at the other files and folders of this application

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?